civboot/pearid/README.md

 >
 > **DO NOT USE THIS SOFTWARE FOR ANY CRITICAL DATA OR SERVICES**

-pearid (Pear ID) is a simple standard for proving your identity with web (or other) servers.
+pearid (Pear Id) is a simple standard for proving your identity with web (or other) servers.
 It is designed to be easy to both implement for and use.
 It includes a browser extension which allows ultra-lightweight identity verification for the web and beyond.
 Other libraries will likely be provided and/or linked in the future.

-PearID is part of the [Civboot.org][civboot] tech stack and is designed to meet the complete identity and verification requirements of Civboot collaborative software.
+PearId is part of the [Civboot.org][civboot] tech stack and is designed to meet the complete identity and verification requirements of Civboot collaborative software.